Each cloud storage system is slightly different. Rclone attempts to provide a unified interface to them, but some underlying differences show through.

 --checksum flag in syncs and in

-To use the checksum checks between filesystems they must support a common hash type.
+To use the verify checksums when transferring between cloud storage systems they must support a common hash type.

 The cloud storage system supports setting modification times on